 Ruth Arnold, who produces a technology and parenting podcast called Parental Geekery with her husband John, suggests, “A considered approach from PRs is important, offering something relevant that gives us something to talk about.
 Or somebody with something interesting to say that we could interview - I think interviews actually work better in podcasts than they do in the blogging world.”

-So, you’ve listened to a gazillion podcasts, got your clients or company featured on the best ones that matter to their audience - what next?
+3. Speak out So, you’ve listened to a gazillion podcasts, got your clients or company featured on the best ones that matter to their audience - what next?
 Make your own podcast, of course!

 Perhaps this isn’t for everyone as podcasting is a big commitment – even more so than blogging.
 But Engaging People podcaster Bernie Mitchell says that’s the appeal, and that one of the great things about podcasting is that it gets you used to a good discipline of producing a show on a regular basis.